Sumo Digital: Under Sumo Group

 Parent company Sumo Group was formed in December 2017 and was floated.
 In January 2018, Sumo Digital acquired CCP Newcastle, the Gateshead-based studio of CCP Games.
-In August, the company acquired developer The Chinese Room.
+In August, it acquired the developer the Chinese Room.
 In February 2019, Sumo Digital acquired work-for-hire video game studio Red Kite Games.
 A few days later, the studio opened another new studio in Leamington Spa, England, to focus on mobile game development.
 In October 2019, Sumo North West was opened in Warrington, England; led by Evolution Studios co-founder Scott Kirkland.
 Lab42 and its 29 employees based in Leamington Spa were added to Sumo Digital's studios when Sumo Group acquired it May 2020.
 Sumo Digital announced a partnership with the blockchain-company Dapper Labs in October 2020.
 In February 2021, Sumo Digital acquired Polish video game studio PixelAnt Games.

-In October 2024, the company announced their involvement in content updates for Warframe, working in partnership with the game's main studio, Digital Extremes.
+In October 2024, the company announced its involvement in content updates for Warframe, working in partnership with the game's main studio, Digital Extremes.
 As of October 2025, Sumo Digital remains involved in developing content for the game, having co-developed all major updates since the start of the partnership.

-In February 2025, Sumo Digital abandoned plans to developing their own intellectual property.
-In July 2025, Sumo Digital sold The Chinese Room in a management buyout, allowing it to regain independence.
+In February 2025, Sumo Digital abandoned plans to developing its own intellectual property.
+In July 2025, Sumo Digital sold the Chinese Room in a management buyout, allowing it to regain independence.